Plugin Development Overview

 What Can Plugins Do?

-Plugins have access to a rich set of APIs through the PluginContext object.
-Here's what you can build:
+Plugins have access to a rich set of APIs through the PluginContext object:

 | Capability | Description | Example |